AsaCapstone2016/asa/docs/testing.md

 The Testbench achieves this through the following steps:

+    1. Wrapping our lambda functions in an express app
+    2. Running the express app locally
+    3. Exposing localhost through ngrok
-    wrapping our lambda functions in an express app, running the express app locally, exposing localhost through ngrok, and finally rewiring our API gateway endpoints to point to our local express app using the Node SDK for AWS.
+    4. Eewiring our API gateway endpoints to point to our local express app using the Node SDK for AWS.

 To set up and run Testbench:
 Make sure you have installed all dependencies for the ASA Project and deployed to AWS